MichaelPeter/BlazorHybridWebGPUTest/readme.md

 - Goto the BlazorHybridWebGPUTest.Controls project
 - execute *npm install* for the typescript depencenties
 - execute *npm run build* build tsc and put babylon to the output directory.

+### Understand Blazor Hybrid

+Blazor Hybrid runs the Blazor Code not as Webassembly but with the normal C# Runtime.
+The by the renderloop generated html/css/javascript code is then projected in (WebView2)-Browsercontol.
+This way the full C# Performance is maintained, without the webassembly pentality.

+Also the C# Code has full Access to the operating system, since it is running as a normal C#-exe.

 ### Enscripten Wasm Compilation